networkservicemesh/deployments-k8s/examples/features/jaeger/README.md

 NSM supports tracing via the [OpenTelemetry](https://opentelemetry.io/) Collector.
 Each NSM component is a "tracer" (OpenTelemetry
 Span producer) and integrates with the `opentelemetry-go` library to export traces to OpenTelemery Collector.

 By default, tracing is disabled in all NSM components.
-You can enable tracing for a specific NSM component by adding the environment variable `TELEMETRY` with the value `true`.
+You can enable tracing for a specific NSM component by adding the environment variable `NSM_LOG_LEVEL` with the value `TRACE`.
 It can be done with a patch for this NSM component.
 For example, the following code is the patch for NSM forwarder:
 ```yaml
 ---
 apiVersion: apps/v1